getoptimum/docs/docs/aws_devnet.md

-# AWS Optimum Devnet - Tansaction Test
+# AWS Optimum Devnet - Transaction Test

 This document outlines how to test a traction on AWS based on Hamster's devnet infrastructure